Eastwell, Kent: Lake House

 Lake House is a late 13th-century house in Eastwell Park south of the manor house.
 It has a 17th-century roof and 19th-century windows, but retains four original windows, now blocked.
 It is a Grade II* listed building.

+Governance

+There are three tiers of local government covering Eastwell, at parish, district and county level: Boughton Aluph and Eastwell Parish Council, Ashford Borough Council, and Kent County Council.
+The parish council is a grouped parish council, covering the two parishes of Eastwell and Boughton Aluph.
+It meets at the village hall in Boughton Lees, known as the Iron Room.